Jamcdonald120/Titancraft-Above-Wiki/Bosses/Beastmaster.md

 During the Beastie phase, the Beastmaster is immune to all forms of damage, and will continuously spawn Beasties until 10 Beasties have been spawned, spawning no more than 4 Beasties simultaneously.
 They also emit an aura around them that renders all nearby Beasties invulnerable, requiring players to lure the Beasties away from the Beastmaster.

-The types of beasties spawned is a random selection of 6 different types:
+The Beasties spawned are a random mixed selection of 6 different types:
 * "Ravagita": Small Ravagers that deal great knockback to anything they hit.
 * "Yeet Pig": Small Hoglins that launch whoever it hits several blocks in the air.
 * "Polar Fear": Small Polar Bears who chase and maul their targets.